 by Rosalind Creasy

-Edible Landscaping (Amazon link) takes an in-depth look at how to grow an edible garden that looks as good as it tastes.
+Edible Landscaping (Amazon link) takes an in-depth look at how to grow an edible home garden that looks as good as it tastes.
 It’s filled with practical advice, including how to prep your soil, choose the best plants, make a plan, and complete your garden design.

 All types of edibles are covered, including herbs, vegetables, fruits, berries, nuts, flowers, and grains.
 There are multiple extensive appendices with lists of edible plants, including those best for small gardens, planting and maintenance tips, and pests and diseases.

 The detailed index of plants is a valuable resource.
 But one caveat is that some plants in the book will only survive in warmer growing zones (zone 6 and up).
-Even so, this is one of the most comprehensive books available on edible plants and is worth the investment.
+Even so, this is one of the most comprehensive guides available on edible plants and is worth the investment.